axxapy/Adwaita-dark-gtk2/README.md

 This is clone of gnome3 Adwaita theme
-It is tuned to work with GTK-2 application exactly as with GTK-3 There is still minor issues, but work in progress
+It is tuned to work with GTK-2 application exactly as with GTK-3

 INSTALLATION
 =================